apache/trafficcontrol/docs/source/api/v5/servers.rst

 :configUpdateTime: The last time an update was requested for this server.
 This field defaults to standard epoch
 :configApplyTime:  The last time an update was applied for this server.
 This field defaults to standard epoch
+:configUpdateFailed: If the last update applied for this server was applied successfully.
+Defaults to false.
 :domainName:       The domain part of the server's :abbr:`FQDN (Fully Qualified Domain Name)`
 :guid:             An identifier used to uniquely identify the server